grafana/tempo/docs/tempo/website/configuration/querying.md

 # Grafana 7.4.x

 Grafana 7.4.x is *not* able to query Tempo directly and requires the tempo-query component as an intermediary.
 In this case you need to run Tempo-Query and direct it at Tempo proper.
-Check out [the Grafana 7.4.x example](https://github.com/grafana/tempo/tree/master/example/docker-compose#grafana-74x) to help with with configuration.
+Check out [the Grafana 7.4.x example](https://github.com/grafana/tempo/tree/master/example/docker-compose#grafana-74x) to help with configuration.

 The url entered will be `http://<tempo-query hostname>:16686/`.